oseen/IOH5Write/README.md

 1. The code only work in parallel.
 This is a consequence of the design of OpenFOAM, since ``MPI_Init`` is never called for serial runs, hence the parallel HDF5 library cannot use MPI-IO.
 2. The XDMF file must be written after the simulation.
 This is not a bug, but a slight limitation embeddedn in the design.
-3. Within this branch it is possible to additionally write patch or boundary data to hdf5 archive.
+3. Within this branch it is possible to additionally write patch or boundary data to the hdf5 archive.
 Up to now this is only possible for quadrilateral faces.
-It is not possible to write out boundary data with the boundary condition "empty".
+In general, it is not possible to write out boundary data for boundaries having the boundary condition "empty".
 4. Like in the base work from https://github.com/hakostra/IOH5Write, the library is able to write scalar and vector fields to the hdf5 archive.
 Up to now it the implementation for tensor fields is still missing.
 5. The code is not very well structured, and does not utilize many of the object-oriented features C++ gives.
 This is partly because the HDF5 library is a pure C library, requiring you to deal with pointers to arrays and stuff, partly due to my lack of C++ skills.
 This is on top of the list of things that needs to be done, perhaps I will fix it when I find time.